-From talented freelance designers and user researchers to a Facebook product designer, all of these designers work with UI and/or UX design, and all their websites have one important thing in common.
-These portfolios go beyond just sharing recent work highlights to really work as online resumes, offering a personal look at each designer as well as detailed explanations of their career experience.
+From talented freelance designers and user researchers to Facebook product designers, all of these professionals work with UI and/or UX design, and all their websites have one important thing in common—They serve as online resumes, offering a personal look at each designer as well as detailed explanations of their career experience.

 Currently a product designer at Facebook, where she is part of the Newsfeed team, Marianne Giesemann also has extensive experience designing at Microsoft.
 Giesemann’s design portfolio focuses on just a few examples of her work, keeping her website easy to browse through.
 Using her intro page as a homepage allows the visitor to instantly learn everything they need to know about Giesemann’s work.

 Singapore-based designer Shing L has her design portfolio divided into sections based on her various talents, from photography to illustration to album art for bands.
 UX and UI design is also a focus of hers.
 She uses her UI/UX gallery to showcase a selection of projects, with each one leading to a more detailed gallery offering viewers a project case study.
 Her playful lightbulb logo adds personality to her website.

 Bay Area product designer Megan Kard uses her website as an online CV, listing a selection of recent projects and detailing her role in each one.